jhill1830/BookKeeper/readme.md

 # BookKeeper App

-Personal app used to save chapters of books that are uploaded online per chapter into one file for offline reading.
+A webscraper/Personal app thing used to save chapters of books that are uploaded online per chapter into one file for offline reading.

 ## Why?